 Simply stated, food operators are required to take reasonable steps to prevent food-borne illnesses.
 This entails learning about food-borne diseases to which clients may become exposed, and techniques for minimizing the risk of illness.

 Upon successful completion of the Food Handler Online Training and certification course and test, a printable certificate of training is available.
-To receive an official Coconino County Food Service Worker Card, the certificate must be presented, along with proof of lawful presence (per AZ House Bill 2102), at CCPHSD office locations at:
+To receive an official Coconino County Food Service Worker Card, the certificate must be presented, along with proof of lawful presence (per AZ House Bill 2102), at CCHHS office locations at:

 Flagstaff: 2625 N. King Street (928-679-8750)

 Page: 467 Vista Ave.
 (928-608-6108)

 In order to comply with ARS 41-1080, CCHHS Environmental Services requires individuals requesting a test and/or a food service worker card to provide proof of lawful presence in the United States.
 The law establishes that anyone requiring a food service worker card must provide one of the following forms of legal/valid ID and a photo ID:

 - An Arizona driver license issued after 1996 or an Arizona non-operating identification license

 - A driver license issued by a state that verifies lawful presence in the United States

 - A birth certificate or delayed birth certificate issued in any state, territory or possession of the United States